brwali/proj1/proj1/README.md

    Is each source code release a snapshot of the repository?|yes Are releases tagged in the repository?|yes
-   Is there a branch of the repository that is always stable? (i.e. tests always pass, code always builds successfully)|yes Do you back-up your repository?|?
+   Is there a branch of the repository that is always stable? (i.e. tests always pass, code always builds successfully)|yes Do you back-up your repository?|no
    Do you provide publicly-available instructions for building your software from the source code?|yes Can you build, or package, your software using an automated tool? e.g. Make (https://www.gnu.org/software/make/), ANT (http://ant.apache.org/), Maven (https://maven.apache.org/), CMake (https://cmake.org/), Python setuptools (https://pypi.python.org/pypi/setuptools), or R package tools (https://cran.r-project.org/doc/manuals/r-devel/R-exts.html)|?
 Do you provide publicly-available instructions for deploying your software?|yes